-Journalist, meditation teacher and yogi, also the founder of social change initiative No Beers?
-Who Cares!
-Claire Robbie has combined everything she is passionate about into a varied and interesting career that she has evolved around also being a present mother to her son Jack.
+Meditation teacher and yogi, ex-journo and newsreader, and Founder of New Zealand’s first multidisciplinary meditation centre The School of Modern Meditation; Claire Robbie has combined everything she is passionate about into a varied and interesting career that she has evolved around being a present mother to her sons 9-year-old Jack and 1-year-old Rafael.

-She now travels around the world teaching meditation and yoga and also speaking on consciousness, shifting habits, alcohol education, meditation and the mind.
+She is currently navigating being both a stay-at-home Mum and a business owner – a combination of roles that is her most challenging yet.
+She also travels around the world teaching meditation and speaking on consciousness, shifting habits, alcohol education, meditation and the mind.

-Claire is the Founder of The School of Modern Meditation, an online & in-person centre for meditation, breathwork and the inner arts for new and experienced meditators alike. www.wearesomm.co
+You can find out more about SOMM here: The School of Modern Meditation, an online & in-person centre for meditation, breathwork and the inner arts for new and experienced meditators alike.

 Available for: